cybercog/youtrack-php-sdk/README.md

 ## Frameworks integration

-YouTrack REST PHP Client is framework agnostic package and could be easily used in any PHP framework you want.
+YouTrack PHP SDK is framework agnostic package and could be easily used in any PHP framework you want.

 Framework integrations list: